dstanecki/dstanecki.github.io/_posts/2025-06-22-bootstrapping-mariadb-in-k8s.markdown

 #### **Final Thoughts**

 This was a good exercise for learning about configMaps and volumes in Kubernetes.
 In the future, I might explore mounting the dataset from a persistent volume to remove the GitHub dependency altogether.

+**Update: I eventually decided that baking the files in a custom mariadb container was the best use case for me.